willeml12/willeml12/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on my Master's Thesis about Deep Learning and Medical Imaging
+- 🗣️ I speak French and English fluently and can undestand basic Spanish
+- 📫 How to reach me: laureline.willem@student.uclouvain.be

 <!--
 **willeml12/willeml12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.